 Texas Resources for Undocumented Immigrants | Texas.gov — The Texas Juvenile Justice Department (TJJD) was created on December 1, 2011, and assumed the operations of the Texas Juvenile Probation Commission (TJPC) and Texas Youth Commission (TYC), which were both abolished.
 View a TJJD brochure with various resources for undocumented immigrants.
 You can find information if you are looking for a detained family member, need an emergency shelter for immigrants, or need help completing United States Citizenship and Immigration Services (USCIS) paperwork.

 USCIS — USCIS is the government agency that oversees lawful immigration to the United States.
 On this website, you can apply for citizenship, learn more about the path to citizenship, and find study materials for the naturalization test.
 You can also find information about green cards, recent news, and other research tools.

 Immigration Attorney in Houston, TX

 If you or your loved one need assistance immigrating to the United States, it is in your best interest to immediately retain legal counsel.
-Contact The Gonzalez Law Group for help protecting your rights during the immigration process.
+Contact The Gonzalez Law Group, PLLC for help protecting your rights during the immigration process.

 Our immigration lawyers in Houston represent individuals throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.
 You can have our attorneys review your case and help you understand all of your legal options when you call (832) 530-4070 or complete an online contact form to receive a free, confidential consultation.